yx45rl5285/SynTeX/README.md

 # SynTeX: Efficient LaTeX OCR with Synthetic Pretraining

-**Note: This repository will be made public upon paper acceptance.**

 ## Overview

 SynTeX is a data-efficient LaTeX OCR system that converts images of scientific documents into editable LaTeX code.
 Unlike existing methods requiring large-scale real paired datasets, SynTeX introduces a novel synthetic pretraining approach by randomly pairing grammatical Wikipedia text with LaTeX formulas, requiring no real LaTeX sources and only 400 fine-tuning samples.